TheStevenDev/CurrencyConverter/README.md

 ## License

 This project is distributed under the MIT license.
-For more information, see the license file.
+For more information, contact the owner.